-The Witzenberg Municipality, through its Integrated Development Plan, strives to align its priorities to those of provincial and national government, The four matrix provides the strategic alignment between the three spheres of government.
+As your provincial government, we are constantly looking for ways to improve our services to you.
+We will assess our services regularly and try new things, and change what we are doing if we are not meeting your needs.
+The Witzenberg Municipality, through its Integrated Development Plan, strives to align its priorities to those of provincial and national government, The following matrix provides the strategic alignment between the three spheres of government.

-National Outcomes National Development Plan Provincial Strategic Plan 2014 - 2019 Cape Winelands District Strategic Objectives Witzenberg Strategic Objectives OC 1: Improved quality of basic education.
-Improve education, training and innovation PSG2: Improve education outcomes and opportunities for youth development SO 1 : To create an environment and forge partnerships that ensure the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment 2.1 Support Institutional Transformation and Development.
+National Priorities (2019 - 2024) Western Cape Vision-inspired Priorities (2019 - 2024) Cape Winelands District Strategic Objectives Witzenberg Strategic Objectives 5: Social cohesion & safe communities 2: Education, skills & health 1: Safe and Cohesive communities SO 1 : To create an environment and forge partnerships that ensure the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment 2.1 Support Institutional Transformation and Development.
 3.1 Provide and maintain facilities that make citizens feel at home.
-OC 2: A long and healthy life for all South Africans.
-Promoting health PSG 3: I ncrease wellness, safety and tackle social ills SO 1 : To create an environment and forge partnerships that ensure the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment 3.1 Provide and maintain facilities that make citizens feel at home.
-OC 3: All people in South Africa are and feel safe.
-Social protection building safer communities transforming society and uniting the country PSG 3: I ncrease wellness, safety and tackle social ills SO 1 : To create an environment and forge partnerships that ensure the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment.
-4.1 Support the poor and vulnerable through programmes and policy OC 4: Decent employment through inclusive economic growth.
-Economy and employment An integrated and inclusive rural economy PSG-1 : Creating opportunities for growth and jobs SO : 2 Managing a sustainable bulk services strategy and transport system which foster social and economic opportunities.
+5: Social cohesion & safe communities 1: Safe and Cohesive communities 3: Empowering People 5: Innovation and Culture SO 1 : To create an environment and forge partnerships that ensure the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment.
+4.1 Support the poor and vulnerable through programmes and policy 1: Economic transformation and job creation.
+4: Spatial integration, human settlements & local government 4: Mobility and Spatial Transformation 2: Growth and Jobs SO : 2 Managing a sustainable bulk services strategy and transport system which foster social and economic opportunities.
 1.2 Create an enabling environment to attract investment and support local economy.
-OC 5: A skilled and capable workforce to support an inclusive growth path.
-Improving education, training and innovation Positioning South Africa in the world Fighting corruption Building a capable and developmental state PSG-5: Embed good governance and integrated service delivery through partnerships and spatial alignment SO 3: To provide effective and efficient financial and strategic support services to the Cape Winelands District Municipality.
+6: Capable, ethical and developmental state 5: Innovation and Culture SO 3: To provide effective and efficient financial and strategic support services to the Cape Winelands District Municipality.
 2.1 Support institutional transformation and development.
+4: Spatial integration, human settlements & local government 4: Mobility and Spatial Transformation SO : 2 Managing a sustainable bulk services strategy and transport system that foster social and economic opportunities.
+4.2 Create an enabling environment to attract investment and support local economy.
+5: Social cohesion & safe communities 2: Education, skills & health 1: Safe and Cohesive communities 3: Empowering People SO 1 : To create an environment and forge partnerships that ensure the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape 4.1 Support the poor and vulnerable through programmes and policy